FPMAS/fpmas-grid-lb-benchmark/README.md

 - Clustered graphs
 - Small-World networks

-Those graphs can easily be configured with a provided node count and average outgoing neighbors count.
-Each one can then be used to define a pure graph model, or as a spatial environment on which agents are moving.
+Those graphs can easily be configured with a provided node count and an average outgoing neighbors count.
+Each graph can then be used to define a pure graph model, or as a spatial environment on which agents are randomly moving.

 Agents can move uniformly, or according to an utility value assigned to each cell, in order to define spatial models with a non-uniform agent distribution,